- Article 1: The Board of Trustees

 - Elevate the status, stature, and influence of the University of Alabama System so that we can call on all people devoted to UA, UAB, UAH, and the UAB Health System to unite for common purposes.

 Approved by the Board of Trustees of the University of Alabama System on April 12, 2019

 - UAB President: Dr. Ray Watts

-- UAH President: Dr. Darren Dawson
+- UAH President: Dr. Chuck Karr

-- Chief Audit Officer: Chip Bivins
+- Chief Audit and Compliance Officer: Chip Bivins

 - Senior Vice Chancellor for Academic and Student Affairs: Dr. Tonjanita Johnson